djnavarro/workbch/README.md

 This ensures that when the workbch package is loaded it knows where to find information about jobs.
 Once this is done, you can start adding jobs\!
-A “job” is intended to have roughly the same meaning as a “project” in everyday life (i.e., a self-contained body of work of some kind), but to avoid confusion with “RStudio projects” I’ve used a different term.
+A “job” is intended to have roughly the same meaning as a “project” in everyday life (i.e., a self-contained body of work), but to avoid confusion with “RStudio projects” I’ve used a different term.
 Here’s how to add and view the jobs you have stored:

 ``` r
 library(workbch)